-On July 2, 2018, Vantage Data Centers (VDC) applied to make some administrative changes to the data center approval order.
-VDC proposed to reduce the number of approved engine/generators from 17 to 15, and to reduce the phases of construction from four to two, with phase 2 engines reduced from 3 MW to 2.75 MW.
-The proposed data center, then, will consist of the 7- Phase 1, 3 MW MTU engines, and a second building (Phase 2) with 8- 2.75 MW engines.
-Total power production capacity will be 43 MW (compared to 51 in the current approval order).
-There will be an emission decrease from currently approved emissions and a decrease in the impacts due to the project.
+On March 28, 2019, Vantage Data Centers (VDC) applied to make some administrative changes to the data center approval order.
+VDC proposed to reduce the number of approved engine/generators from 7 to 5 MTU 3-MW engines in building 1 (renamed to WA-11, and to reduce the phases of construction from four to two, with phase 2 engines reduced from 12-3 MW to 10-2.75 MW and 2-0.5 MW 'life safety' engines made by CAT.
+The proposed data center, then, in 2018 would have consisted of the 7- Phase 1, 3 MW MTU engines, and a second building (Phase 2) with 8-2.75 MW engines.
+Construction of this project was never initiated. instead in March of 2019, a different buildout was applied for (WA-12).
+The current project being compared to the 2016 project is the 5 existing MTU engines (only) in Building 1, and 10 CAT 2.75 MW engines and 2 CAT 0.5 MW engines in a second building in the NE quadrant of the Vantage property.
+Total power production capacity will be 43.5 MW (compared to 51 in the 2016 approval order or 45 MW in the abandoned 2018 order).
+There will be an emission decrease from currently approved (2016) emissions and a decrease in the impacts due to the project.
+In addition, by moving the majority of the engines to the NE quadrant of the facility, the maximally impacted receptor (the residential property next to the SW corner of the facility will experience reduced impacts.
+By subtracting the right-hand column from tables 2a or 2b the difference in emissions can be determined by pollutant.
+This is also shown in attachment 3-2 of the application materials.